camunda/camunda-docs/docs/guides/utilizing-forms.md

 ### Save your form

-To save your form in Camunda Cloud, you don't have to do anything.
+To save your form in Camunda Platform 8, you don't have to do anything.
 Web Modeler will autosave every change you make.

 To save your form in Camunda Platform 7, click **File > Save File As...** in the top-level menu.
 Select a location on your file system to store the form as `.form` file.
 You can load that file again by clicking **File > Open File...**.